yunjinli/tum_visnav22_project/README.md

 ## Visual-Inertial Tracking using Preintegrated Factors

 This project is built upon part of the code in practical course "Vision-based Navigation" (IN2106) taught at the Technical University of Munich.
+For more detials, please refer to the [report](VisNav_VIO_Project_w0034_w0035.pdf).

 ## Setup